Illinois Minor Child Power of Attorney Form

-An Illinois minor child power of attorney form is used for delegating a parent’s responsibilities to a person they trust.
-The form does not grant permanent guardianship and is not to be used for terms to exceed one (1) year except for special circumstances.
-The person that receives the temporary rights is referred to as the agent or the attorney-in-fact.
+An Illinois minor child power of attorney form briefly delegates a parent’s responsibilities to a trusted individual.
+This document does not establish permanent guardianship and should be at most one (1) year, except in special cases.
+The appointed person (the agent) receives temporary rights over the child during the form’s active period.

 Parents can explicitly define the agent’s permitted and restricted actions concerning child care.
 Typical responsibilities granted to the agent include financial support, educational decisions, and medical care management.
 However, parents can also specify limitations, such as prohibiting the agent from bathing the child.

 Signing Requirements: The parent(s) and a witness must sign the form.